DiligentBird/MyVimrc/README.md

 # MyVimrc
-this is my .vimrc profile
+this is my .vimrc profile for c/c++ developer.